-During the year, the Company will determine whether it will transfer its share of pension assets and liabilities to a Novelis plan or retain them in the Alcan plans.
+During the year, the Company will determine whether it will transfer its share of pension assets and liabilities from or retain them in the Alcan plans.
 This determination may have a material impact on the financial statements of the Company.